-If you’re thinking about purchasing an investment property with ADU potential or evaluating your existing home here are some characteristics to look for that make a property ideal for an accessory dwelling unit.
+If you’re thinking about purchasing an investment property with accessory dwelling unit (ADU) potential or evaluating your existing home, here are some characteristics to look for that make a property ideal for your project.

 You can also download our free tool kit for an easy way to get started.